department-of-veterans-affairs/gibct-data-service/README.md

 7. `SAML_IDP_SSO_URL`: URL where the user should be directed to authenticate to the IdP
 8. `SAML_ISSUER`: shared between the GIDS and SSOe team.

+The following is for use with Scorecard API.

+9. `Settings.scorecard.api_key`: api_key for accessing Scorecard API see https://collegescorecard.ed.gov/data/documentation/ for how to obtain an api_key

 To create these variables, you will need to create an `application.yml` file under /config.
 An example is posted below:

 ```